 Reinette marketed the Grove Hotel as an authentic southern antebellum estate.
 Reinette also promoted the connection of her family home with the popular novel, A Tallahassee Girl (1881), by Maurice Thompson, based on Eleanora "Nonie" Long Hollinger and set at The Grove.
 Eleanora, who went by the name Nonie, was Ellen's daughter and grew up at The Grove.

-To convert The Grove into a hotel, Reinette built several partitions within the home and constructed additional bathrooms on the eastern flank of the structure.
+To convert The Grove into a hotel, Reinette built several partitions within the home, built a sleeping porch on the north facade, and constructed additional bathrooms on the eastern flank of the structure.

 Image Number: RC00381